Timothy C. Hain, MD • Page last modified: May 1, 2022

 Multiple system atrophy is a rare neurological disorder characterized by a combination of Parkinsonism, cerebellar and pyramidal signs, and autonomic dysfunction.
 The term "Multiple System Atrophy" is synonymous with striatonigral degeneration (SND) when Parkinsonism predominates, olivopontocerebellar atrophy (OPCA) when cerebellar signs predominate, and Shy-Drager syndrome when autonomic failure is dominant.
 The incidence (new case per 100,000 person years) for ages 50 to 99 years is 3.0 (Bower et al, 1997), or about half as frequent as it's close relative, progressive supranuclear palsy (PSP).
 The mean age of onset is 54.
 In our medical practice in Chicago, which focuses on dizziness and ataxia, as of 2015, we saw only 8 patients with MSA out of a total of 14000 unique patients.

-Although exceedingly rare, MSA has been studied very extensively -- as of 2015, Pubmed contained more than 1500 articles with "multiple system atrophy" in the title alone.
+Although exceedingly rare, MSA has been studied very extensively -- as of 2016, Pubmed contained more than 1600 articles with "multiple system atrophy" in the title alone.
 This amount of papers published concerning MSA hugely exceeds that done on immensely more common conditions (such as cervical vertigo).
 This fondness for study of a rare disease is likely due to the dramatic nature of symptoms and poor prognosis.
 No gene has been found to be correlated with MSA, in spite of a vigorous attempt (Sailer et al, 2016).

 Autonomic dysfunction includes impotence (the most common male sign), postural hypotension with syncope, urinary incontinence and retention, and fecal incontinence.
 Cold and violaceous fingers is sometimes seen, thought to be related to impaired peripheral neurovascular control (Klein et al, 1997).